 “Tasty, as always.”

-“Good Al, very good.
-Ed Djikstra left you a message; he said there’s a new contract you might find interesting, once you’re finished with your current one.”
+“Very good, Al. Ed Djikstra left you a message; he said there’s a new contract you might find interesting, once you’re finished with your current one.”

 “A new contract… from Ed?”
 Alan thought aloud.
 Ed was Alan’s boss back when he worked for MTP in the physical.
 The last time he worked with him was about a year after he plugged in, as an alpha tester for New Horizons’ new Streams social media feature.
 “That is interesting.
 Thanks Piper.”